linroger/FinanceCompendium/II. Economics/International/International Economics/VIII - Applications and Policy/21 - The Euro.md

 ---
-aliases: null
-tags: null
-key_concepts: null
-parent_directory: null
-cssclasses: academia
-title: Topics in International Macroeconomics
+title: "Topics in International Macroeconomics"
-linter-yaml-title-alias: Topics in International Macroeconomics
+parent_directory: "VIII - Applications and Policy"
+formatted: "2025-12-21 11:30:00 AM"
+formatter_model: "kimi-k2-turbo"
+cli_tool: "claude-code"
 primary_tags:
-- international macroeconomics
-- arbitrage home foreign arbitrage
+  - purchasing power parity
+  - real exchange rates
-- parity debt default global
+  - uncovered interest parity
 secondary_tags:
+  - arbitrage costs
+  - trade costs
-- theory exchange rates forex
+  - forex market
-- parity exchange rates
-- exchange rates learned long
-- long run theory
-- macroeconomics economics science thinking
-- model real exchange
+  - exchange rate theory
-tags_extracted: '2025-12-18T00:47:56.624716'
+  - international finance
+  - macroeconomic models
+cssclasses: academia
 ---

 # Topics in International Macroeconomics

 Economics is a science of thinking in terms of models joined to the art of choosing models which are relevant to the contemporary world.

-John Maynard Keynes, 1938 ike other fields of economics, international macroeconomics is evolving continually.
+John Maynard Keynes, 1938 Like other fields of economics, international macroeconomics is evolving continually.
 New empirical analyses are constantly appearing, deepening our understanding, and bringing attention to new phenomena.
 New theoretical models are always being developed, to better explain long-standing puzzles or to confront new ones.
 The fast-changing global economic environment of recent years has pushed forward research faster than ever.

 In the four stand-alone sections of this final chapter, we examine several important topics that have occupied researchers for many years and that remain at the cutting edge.
 In these "mini-chapters" we explore new issues as well as important extensions to the core models presented earlier in the book: